 What Is a Mesothelioma Biopsy?

-A mesothelioma biopsy is a medical procedure where a doctor collects a sample of suspected cancer cells for laboratory testing.
-It is the most accurate way to confirm the presence of cancer.
-Doctors can mistake mesothelioma for common benign illnesses or other types of cancer.
-A biopsy is essential for a mesothelioma diagnosis because it can positively identify mesothelioma cancer cells.
+A mesothelioma biopsy is a medical procedure where your doctor collects a sample of suspected cancer cells for laboratory testing.
+It’s the most accurate way to confirm the presence of mesothelioma, a cancer often mistaken for common benign illnesses or other types of cancer.

 Diagnosing mesothelioma requires a combination of biopsies, imaging scans and blood tests.
 The type of biopsy a patient needs depends on the location of the tumor.
-Pleural mesothelioma affects the lungs and chest and requires a biopsy using video-assisted thoracoscopic surgery.
-Peritoneal mesothelioma affects the abdomen and typically requires a fine-needle aspiration biopsy.
+There are several types of biopsies, including an endoscopic biopsy, a fine-needle biopsy and a surgical biopsy.
+Each type of biopsy is tailored to access different parts of the body and provide accurate diagnostic information.

 • A biopsy is necessary for an accurate mesothelioma diagnosis.